Intercollegiate Ethics Bowl: History

 The Ethics Bowl was developed in 1993 by Dr. Robert Ladenson of the Illinois Institute of Technology.
 An intramural Ethics Bowl was held at IIT for two years, and in 1995 a small local competition was held where teams from DePaul University, Loyola University, and Western Michigan University were invited to compete against the winning IIT from that year's competition.
 In 1996, the same four schools participated in the local competition, along with a team from the United States Air Force Academy.

 The first nationwide Intercollegiate Ethics Bowl was held in 1997 in Washington, D.C., in conjunction with the annual meeting of the Association for Practical and Professional Ethics.
 Since that time, the Ethics Bowl has taken place at the APPE annual meeting every year.
 The University of Montana won the National Championship in 1997.
 The United States Military Academy competed in and won the National Championship in 1998 and 1999.
 In 2006, due to the number of teams wishing to participate in the Ethics Bowl, regional competitions were held at locations throughout the U.S., and the top-scoring 32 teams were invited to participate in the national competition held in February, 2007.
+In 2026, 36 teams from across the country competed.
+As of 2026, the United States Military Academy has the most championships at four, followed closely by Whitworth University with three.